gy20073/compact_bilinear_pooling/caffe-20160312/README.md

         sum_pool: false
       }
     }

+We only implemented the compact bilinear Tensor Sketch version without learning the random weights, since it's the best in practice.
 For convenience, we also implement the signed-sqrt layer and the (sample-wise) l2 normalization layer, as:

     layer {
       name: "signed_sqrt_layer"